Avanade/DevOpsHOL/secure-devops-kit-powershell/README.md

-# Secure DevOps Kit for Azure
+# Secure DevOps Kit for Azure with PowerShell

-This lab contains instructions to explore the possibilities of the Micorosoft Secure DevOps kit.
+This lab contains instructions to explore the possibilities of the Microsoft Secure DevOps kit.
 This kit contains several tools to scan and monitor security in Azure in the following categories:
 - Subscription Security
 - Secure Development
 - Security in CICD